wzhou7/Fruved/docs/DSQ.md

 ## Step 2.
 Run the Scoring Code

-The [scoring algorithms](https://epi.grants.cancer.gov/nhanes/dietscreen/scoring/) are well documented on its official website.
-There is an earlier method and a current method.
-The current method is recommended.
-Both methods have been implemented in [SAS](https://epi.grants.cancer.gov/nhanes/dietscreen/programs.html).
-This package implements the [current method](https://epi.grants.cancer.gov/nhanes/dietscreen/scoring/current/) in R.

 Once your data (a data frame named `data`) is cleaned and formatted, you can run this:

 ```